freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-a-template-engine.md

 If all went as planned, your app home page will stop showing the message "`Pug template is not defined.`" and will now display a message indicating you've successfully rendered the Pug template!

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point [here](https://gist.github.com/camperbot/3515cd676ea4dfceab4e322f59a37791).
+If you're running into errors, you can check out the project completed up to this point <a href="" target="_blank" rel="noopener noreferrer nofollow">https://gist.github.com/camperbot/3515cd676ea4dfceab4e322f59a37791).

 # --hints--